Tobias Whale: Fictional character biography

-Often called "the Great White Whale" behind his back, Tobias Whale weighs close to 400 lbs.
-However, most of his considerable bulk is muscle.

-It is unknown whether Tobias Whale ever was associated with the 100's successor group, the 1000.

-Whale returned in the miniseries Gotham Underground and has moved to Gotham City, where he is attempting to become the Capo di tutti capi boss of bosses, following the death of Black Mask I. After taking over both the Galante and Odessa crime families, he ends up in a gang war with Intergang.
-They buy him out and make him the CEO of Kord Enterprises which has become a front for Intergang's criminal activities.
+Whale returns in the miniseries Gotham Underground and has moved to Gotham City, where he is attempting to become the Capo di tutti capi boss of bosses following the death of Black Mask.
+After taking over the Galante and Odessa crime families, he ends up in a gang war with Intergang.
+They buy him out and make him the CEO of Kord Enterprises, which has become a front for Intergang's criminal activities.

-In September 2011, The New 52 rebooted DC's continuity.
-In this new timeline, Tobias Whale is re-introduced when he gets word that a drug deal done by his representatives was disrupted by both Black Lightning and Blue Devil.
-He decides to have them hunted down in order to get revenge on them.

-In DC Rebirth, the real Tobias Whale was seen in the pages of Black Lightning: Cold Dead Hands.
-This version was not an albino and the Tobias Whale that encountered Black Lightning and Blue Devil was his unnamed nephew who used his identity during his reign in the Los Angeles criminal underworld.
-Tobias respected his nephew enough as a blood relative to kill him personally.
-Tobias later told his unnamed sister that her son was dead for using his name for his "half-assed" ventures and that he was an idiot.
+Tobias Whale is reintroduced following The New 52, which rebooted DC's continuity.
+In the DC Rebirth relaunch, it is revealed that this version of Tobias Whale was Whale's unnamed nephew using his identity.
+The real Whale is reintroduced and depicted as lacking albinism.
+Whale respects his nephew enough as a blood relative to kill him personally.

 Powers and abilities

 Tobias Whale does not possess any superhuman abilities but has strength and muscular prowess far exceeding that of a normal human being.
 He has fought Black Lightning on several occasions with nothing but his bare hands.
-Whale is a master hand-to-hand combatant who is skilled in boxing, street fighting and judo.
+Whale is a master hand-to-hand combatant who is skilled in boxing, street fighting, and judo.
 Combined with his great physical strength, this makes him a highly dangerous foe for Black Lightning and several other heroes in the DC Universe like Batman and Booster Gold.
 Tobias Whale is a highly intelligent criminal strategist who is a skilled planner and mastermind.
 Whale has vast knowledge of criminal strategies and planning and possesses vast knowledge in political science.
 Even though Whale is a formidable physical opponent, it is his strategic mind and wealth that makes him a true force to be reckoned with.

 Whale has access to a variety of weapons, but his personal favorite weapon is his harpoon which he is dangerously skilled with.

 Other versions

-Convergence

-During the 2015 Convergence storyline, the Pre-Zero-Hour version of Tobias Whale has been trapped in his Metropolis for a full year.
-He has taken over the criminal underground.
-He struggles to gain influence over the mysterious food deliveries, as this is something the city values.
-Tobias Whale is opposed by the vigilante Jean-Paul Valley and the stranded playboy Bruce Wayne.
-Whale is unaware that Wayne is secretly Batman.
+The pre-Zero Hour incarnation of Tobias Whale appears in Convergence, where he takes over the criminal underground of Metropolis after the city is isolated in a dome.